ayarii/covid-19-tunisia-data/README.md

 ## covid-19-tunisia-data
-*A collection of open data produced by volunteers relevant to Covid-19 response in Tunisia* *This repository tries to help web developers, data visualizers, journalists and researchers to build tools that can help the decision-making process more evidence-based and help the community respond in most efficient ways.*
+<p>A collection of open data produced by volunteers relevant to Covid-19 response in Tunisia</p>
+<p>This repository tries to help web developers, data visualizers, journalists and researchers to build tools that can help the decision-
+making process more evidence-based and help the community respond in most efficient ways.</p>

 ## Contribute
 *Contributions welcome!*
 <ol>